Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 • Distinguish between recursive resolvers, forwarders, and authoritative servers

-The Domain Name System (DNS) is a critical part of the internet's infrastructure, ensuring that users can access websites using easy-to-remember domain names.
+The Domain Name System (DNS) is a critical part of the internet's infrastructure, helping users reach websites through easy-to-remember domain names.
 Behind the scenes, several types of DNS servers work together to resolve these domain names into IP addresses.
 Understanding these server types helps you appreciate how DNS works and how DNScale delivers fast and reliable DNS services.

 The DNS Resolution Path